 Southern Company’s generation mix

-As of December 30, 2013, most of Southern Company’s (SO) 46,000 megawatts (or MW) consists of coal, natural gas, and nuclear power plants.
-These constitute nearly 96% of Southern Company’s total generation capacity.
-In addition, hydroelectricity constitutes 4% of Southern Company’s capacity.
+Most of Southern Company’s (SO) 46,000 megawatts, or MW, consist of coal, natural gas, and nuclear power plants.
+These account for nearly 96% of Southern Company’s total generation capacity.
+In addition, hydroelectricity accounts for 4% of Southern Company’s capacity.

 We’ll discuss Southern Company’s shift in fuel in 4Q14.

 In 4Q14, nearly 49% of the electricity generated by Southern Company came from natural gas-fired power plants.
 It was up from 42% last year.
 This came at the expense of other electricity generation sources—like coal and nuclear power.
 Southern Company’s electricity generated from coal and nuclear power plants dropped to 31% and 16% in 4Q14—from 37% and 17% in 4Q13, respectively.

 Southern Company’s power generation from hydroelectricity remained constant at 4% of the total power output in 4Q14.
 Among the companies that are part of the Utilities Select Sector SPDR (XLU), Entergy Corporation (ETR), NRG Energy (NRG), and Xcel Energy (XEL) have high exposure to natural gas-based power plants.

 Natural gas is favored